What Is Acne Fulminans?

 Clinical trials on the effectiveness of oral corticosteroids plus isotretinoin in the treatment of acne fulminans

-Despite being highly effective in treating severe acne, isotretinoin often comes with a long list of side effects and, sometimes, even severe, toxic reactions.
+Despite being highly effective in treating severe acne, isotretinoin often comes with a long list of side effects and, sometimes severe, toxic reactions.
 This is why it is approved for use only for severe, nodulocystic acne.
+Some side effects may be lifelong.

 The most frequent side effects include: